lqtza/OcuMOL_Leap/README.md

   - Be sure to replace `<path-to-your-leapSDK>` with the actual path to *your* copy of the Leap SDK.
   - The above command will get `pip` to install ocudump in development mode, meaning that it will create a kind of soft link between your python module directory and the ocudump directory.
   - Eventually ocudump will also be available directly through pypi.
+- The OcuMol plugin should now be available from the `Plugin` menu the next time you start PyMol.
+  - OcuMol tells PyMol where to look for the plugin by modifying your `~/.pymolrc` PyMol config file (or creating it if doesn't exist).

 **Note: The Python script will crash if the Oculus Rift is not connected.**